pgaxatte/cloud-workshops/day1/05_security.rst

 .. admonition:: Task 3

-    Validate you can now connect to vm01 using HTTP from the bounce server (using curl) and verify you cannot connect to it from a different machine (using your browser on your workstation).
+    Validate you can now connect to vm01 using HTTP from the lab server (using curl) and verify you cannot connect to it from a different machine (using your browser on your workstation).